PengNi/deepsignal2/README.md

 # DeepSignal2

 ## A deep-learning method for detecting methylation state from Oxford Nanopore sequencing reads.
-**deepsignal2 has the same DNN structure with [deepsignal-plant](https://github.com/PengNi/deepsignal-plant), so the pre-trained models of deepsignal2/deepsignal-plant can be used by both tools.**
+**deepsignal2 has the same DNN structure with [deepsignal-plant](https://github.com/PengNi/deepsignal-plant), so the pre-trained models of deepsignal2/deepsignal-plant can be used by both tools.
+Importantly, when using models of these two tools, note that default `--seq_len` in deepsignal2 is 17, while in deepsignal-plant is 13.**

 deepsignal2 applys BiLSTM to detect methylation from Nanopore reads.
 It is built on **Python3** and **PyTorch**.